Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: DETAILS OF MONTE CARLO SIMULATIONS FOR INFINITE-SIZE SYSTEMS

 With respect to the measurement of correlation functions, we can benefit from the so-called improved estimators.
-In the present case, the correlation function of the Potts model $c({\bf r-r}'):=\langle \sigma_{\bf r}\sigma_{{\bf r}'}\rangle$ can be calculated as an average over the FK clusters generated by MC, i.e., $c({\bf r-r}') = \langle(\sigma_{\bf r}\sigma_{{\bf r}'})_{\rm impr}\rangle_{\rm MC}$, where
+In the present case, the correlation function of the Potts model $c({\bf r-r}')=\myav{\sigma_{\bf r}\sigma_{{\bf r}'}}$ can be calculated as an average over the FK clusters generated by MC, i.e., $c({\bf r-r}') = \myav{(\sigma_{\bf r}\sigma_{{\bf r}'})_{\rm impr}}_{\rm MC}$, where

-The set of sites (the number of sites) in a $i$-th cluster were denoted as $C_i$ ($|C_i|$), and then $\delta({\bf r},{\bf r}'|C_i)=1$ for ${\bf r},{\bf r}'\in{C_i}$, otherwise zero.
+The set of sites (the number of sites) in a $i$th cluster were denoted as $C_i$ ($|C_i|$), and then $\delta({\bf r},{\bf r}'|C_i)=1$ for ${\bf r},{\bf r}'\in{C_i}$; otherwise, zero.

-The correspondence between $q_{\bf r}$ and the magnetic operators is depicted in the right part of \fref{fig:B1}.
+The correspondence between $q_{\bf r}$ and the magnetic operators is depicted in the right part of \myFig{fig:B1}.
 These magnetic operators can be characterized by the scaling dimensions $x(Q)$, i.e., $x(2)=\frac18$, $x(3)=\frac2{15}$, $x(4)=\frac18$, and also $x(1)=\frac5{48}$, which determine the power-law behavior of $c(R)$ at $\myTc(Q)$ \cite{Bloete1982,Deng2004}.
-The fact that \eref{eq:B.2} is positive definite is crucial for calculations of vanishing correlations for large $R/\xi\gg1$.
+The fact that \myEq{eq:B2} is positive definite is also crucial for calculations of vanishing correlations for large $R/\xi\gg1$.

-For $T>\myTc(Q)$, we shall provide the raw MC data of short-ranged correlation functions in two directions.
-In \fref{fig:B2}, we exhibit the semi-log plots of correlation functions at various temperatures $t=[T-\myTc(Q)]/\myTc(Q)$.
-The pairs of blue and red lines give $\sqrt{R}c(R)$ in the row-to-row (${\bf r}=R{\bf e}_x$) and the diagonal [${\bf r}=R({\bf e}_x+{\bf e}_y)/\sqrt{2}$] directions.
+For $T>\myTc(Q)$, we shall provide the raw MC data of the correlation functions in two directions.
+In \myFig{fig:B2}, we exhibit the semilog plots of correlation functions at various temperatures $t=[T-\myTc(Q)]/\myTc(Q)$.
+The pairs of blue and red lines give $\sqrt{R}c(R)$ in the row (${\bf r}=R{\bf e}_x$) and the diagonal [${\bf r}=R({\bf e}_x+{\bf e}_y)/\sqrt{2}$] directions.
 Then, one finds that their slopes become steeper, and the discrepancy of the pair of lines becomes larger with the increase of the reduced temperature $t$.
-For exactly solved cases, it was revealed that the correlation length is isotropic near critical point, but becomes anisotropic with distance from it due to the lattice effects.
-With this in mind, if we suppose the simple form of the correlation function as $c(R)\propto{\rm e}^{-R/\xi}/\sqrt{R}$, our MC data indicate that $\xi$ in the row-to-row direction is longer than that in the diagonal direction in qualitative agreement with them \cite{Fujimoto1997}.
-Simultaneously, one may notice that the directional dependence of $\xi$ is quite weak, so the extremely accurate data are required for the numerical investigation of the ACLs.
+For exactly solved cases, it was revealed that the correlation length is isotropic near critical point, but becomes anisotropic at a distance from it due to the lattice effects.
+With this in mind, if we suppose the Ornstein-Zernike form of the correlation function as $c(R)\propto{\rm e}^{-R/\xi}/\sqrt{R}$, then our MC data indicate that $\xi$ in the row direction is longer than that in the diagonal direction.
+Simultaneously, one can notice that the directional dependence of $\xi$ is quite weak, so the extremely accurate data are required to investigate the $Q$ dependence of the ACLs.